jweinst1/Royalscript/README.md

 ##Types

 RoyalScript is a dynamically typed language.
-This means that variables do not have to be declared with a specific type
+This means that variables do not have to be declared with a specific type, nor do functions need specified paramater or return types.

+However, one of the goals of RoyalScript is to provide a stronger type system than JavaScript or other functional languages with the type and is functions, and the struct system RoyalScript has.

 ###Literal